Gili Air Indonesia Travel Guide

 These options present alternatives for when you desire something different from local food.

-Western Cafes offer familiar comfort foods for example sandwiches, burgers, and Western-style breakfast dishes, widely available all over the island.
+Western Cafes offer familiar comfort foods such as sandwiches, burgers, and Western-style breakfast dishes, widely available island-wide.

 These cafes often serve as good spots for a quick bite or a relaxed meal.

 Many Indonesian dishes are vegetarian-friendly.
-Vegan options are possible with clear communication.
+Vegan options are feasible with clear communication.

-May be tough due to soy sauce.
+Can be challenging due to brown sauce made from fermented soybeans.
 Communicate clearly ("tanpa gluten").
-Rice and fresh seafood are naturally gluten-free.
+Rice plus fresh fish are naturally gluten-free.

 Always communicate severe allergies to staff.
 A translation card in Bahasa Indonesia is useful.